-VIP uses an open format to make data available and accessible, bringing 21st century technology to our elections and ensuring that all Americans have the opportunity to cast an informed vote.
-Check out Our Projects to see what we’re up to.
+VIP uses an open format to make election data available and accessible, bringing cutting edge technology to ensure that all eligible Americans have the information they need to cast a ballot.

 In October 2008, The Pew Charitable Trusts published "Being Online is Not Enough."
 The report found that although millions of people went online in search of answers to their questions about the general election, no standardized, reliable source existed for voters to obtain basic Election Day information.
 To address this need, VIP was created as a joint effort of state and local officials, The Pew Charitable Trusts, and Google to bring official voting information to voters via the Internet.

 You may find where you vote by using our Voting Information Tool located here.
 All you’ll need to do is enter your address.

 VIP also offers free apps and tools that provide polling place locations and ballot information across a range of technology platforms including free Android and iOS mobile apps, and a text-based service.
 For more information about VIP or any of these tools, please contact email@example.com.

 The VIP project team consists of elections administration experts, engineers, and data professionals at The Pew Charitable Trusts, Google, and at partner organizations across the country.
 VIP can be reached via email at firstname.lastname@example.org.

 No. We encourage anyone interested in using the VIP data to access it for free through Google’s Civic Information API.

 The best way to offer important voting information is to embed the Voting Information Tool on your website.
 It is open source and easy to drop in.
 If you want to develop your own tool, we encourage you to use the Google Civic Information API, powered by VIP’s data.
 You can learn about the VIP format by reviewing the XML specification and joining the VIP Community Google Group for developers and information distributors.

 No. VIP only incorporates public, non-personally identifiable information, and delivers voting information solely based on address and no other information.